Back To Search Results

 • Children 1 to 12 yrs old:

-• Less than 15 kg: 30 mg daily
+• <15 kg: 30 mg daily

-• Greater than 15 kg to less than 23 kg: 4 5mg daily
+• 15 kg to 23 kg: 45 mg daily

-• Greater than 23 kg to less than 40 kg: 60 mg daily
+• 23 kg to 40 kg: 60 mg daily

-• Over 40 kg: 75 mg daily
+• >40 kg: 75 mg daily

 Prophylaxis Dosing Adjustments for Creatinine Clearance

-• CrCl 30 to 60 ml/min: 30 mg daily
+• CrCl 30 to 60 mL/min: 30 mg daily

-• CrCl less than 30 ml/min: 30 mg every other day
+• CrCl less than 30 mL/min: 30 mg every other day

 • End-stage renal disease: use is not recommended